-Note 1: These bits are unimplemented on 28-pin devices; always maintain these bits clear.
+^{2:} These registers and/or bits are unimplemented on 28-pin devices; always maintain these bits clear.

 17.0 MASTER SYNCHRONOUS SERIAL PORT (MSSP) MODULE

 17.1 Master SSP (MSSP) Module Overview

 The Master Synchronous Serial Port (MSSP) module is a serial interface, useful for communicating with other peripheral or microcontroller devices.
 These peripheral devices may be serial EEPROMs, shift registers, display drivers, A/D converters, etc. The MSSP module can operate in one of two modes: